geeksbsmrt/geeksbsmrt.com/content/posts/git-it/index.md

 ## How I'm Getting There

 The answer to this question isn't as straight forward.
 There's a lot of learning, trials, and errors ahead.
 This blog will contain the hi-lights, lo-lights, and de-lights of my journey.
-I'm hoping to post weekly, or at least every other week.

-I'm always open to advice, shared experiences, or just hearing from others on similar paths.
-I'll be working on enabling comments for the blog in the coming weeks.

 Stay *InTune*-d.